AstitvaSri/Open3D_SparseConvEncoderDecoder/README.md

 * Integrated with [Open3D-ML](http://www.open3d.org/docs/release/open3d_ml.html).
 * Closely follows the pipeline of models implemented in Open3D-ML.
-* Submanifold Sparse Convolution is adopted for faster convergence.
 * GPU support.
 * Contains code for 3D visualization of the prediction.